radiomicsgroup/SpinFlowSim/examples/tutorial1.md

 ## The _pipenet_ class <a name="pipenet-class"></a>

-We have defined the _pipenet_ to work with vascular networks.
-In our framework, a vascular network is nothing else but a collection _pipes_, representing capillaries, which conned a set of _nodes_.
+We have defined the _pipenet_ class to work with vascular networks.
+In our framework, a vascular network is nothing else but a collection _pipes_, representing capillaries, which connect a set of _nodes_.

 To create an object from the _pipenet_ class ones needs the following mandatory input parameters: